gordonhu608/finetune_dolly/README.md

     --per-device-eval-batch-size 8 \
     --lr 1e-5
   ```
 #### Don't forget that You can click the cell output to scroll inside the output cell.
-Here is the details of the output for the above code:
+Here is the details of the output for the above code (If you also have the Py4JNetworkError, it's probably caused by low spark.driver.memory and spark.executor.memory just from my personal perspective.
+This error doesn't prevent the code running):

 - it first load the tokenizer and the model and takes around 5 minutes to download the "pytorch_model.bin"
 - After initilizing the optimizer, configs and hyperparamters are printed